TeamUbersmith/plugins-docs/docs/DEVELOPMENT.md

 }
 ```

+## Writing your plugin

-## Hooks
+### Hooks
 Various hooks are defined in areas where Ubersmith functionality can be extended.
 A hook requires a function with an annotation describing the hook you want to implement.
 For more information about the hooks available for use, see [Hooks](hooks/HOOKS.md).

 For our example, we use the `View\Client\Summary` hook to display a new section on the Client Profile page.
 This is done by using the `client_ticket_list` function with an annotation above it refering to the hook.

 Parameters for additional details are also available, such as the respective source (`$client` in this case) and the respective `$plugin`:
 ```php